reallyTG/drasync-artifact/README.md

 You can ignore the `"col0"` header; the following line can be read as: "pattern10 (aka, the _asyncFunctionNoAwait_ pattern) occurs from lines 492 to 494 and columns 14 to 7 resp. in file `/home/evaluation/case-studies/Boostnote/lib/main-menu.js`.
 To view the pattern in the terminal, run `vim +492 /home/evaluation/case-studies/Boostnote/lib/main-menu.js`.

+### Running the Dynamic Analysis

+An important part of our tool is a dynamic analysis that tracks the lifetimes of promsise objects, written using the [`async_hooks` API](https://nodejs.org/api/async_hooks.html).

 # More Instructions?